NethServer/ns8-piler/README.md

 - `host`: a fully qualified domain name for the application
 - `http2https`: enable or disable HTTP to HTTPS redirection
 - `lets_encrypt`: enable or disable Let's Encrypt certificate
-- `imap_host`: set a hostname of an imap server to authenticate user from it

 Example: